HIOTio/HIOTProto/specification.md

-the deployment such as heating and lighting controls etc. Handler files are deployed to devices to implement the required functionality, while the configuration message sent from the platform defines the required parameters, including a list of all commands and their parameters.
+the deployment such as heating and lighting controls etc. Handler files are deployed to devices to implement the required functionality, while the configuration message sent from the platform defines the required settings (e.g. GPIO pins to use) as well as a list of all commands and their parameters.

 A device can have any number of configured controllers, with each controller being assigned its own messaging topic.